mattzeunert/mattzeunert.github.io/_posts/2017-01-10-whats-a-statement-completion-value-in-javascript.md

 Instead of `"omg"` you'd expect the resulting value to be `undefined`, since that's what `var x = 4` evaluates to.

-Brandan Eich, the creator of JavaScript, [answered the question](https://twitter.com/BrendanEich/status/818570098998800388):
+Brendan Eich, the creator of JavaScript, [answered the question](https://twitter.com/BrendanEich/status/818570098998800388):

 ![](/img/blog/statement-completion-value/brendan-eich-tweet.png)